Chick2D/neofetch-themes/README.md

 I'd really appreciate any kind of support for me

-I'd prefer if I got gifted an Amazon or a Cubelelo giftcard, just message me on [Discord](https://discord.gg/tuWnYReXbS) or Reddit.
+I'd prefer if I got gifted an Amazon or a Cubelelo giftcard, just message me on [Discord](https://discord.gg/tuWnYReXbS) or [Reddit](https://www.reddit.com/user/Chicki2D/)

 BTC: `1HffvknYXCbLsqiWHtUUCVKbkWVLKxdDim`